-Novel of [Women in the Dunes](written by Kobo Abe) is story about Men who was caught by women.
+The novel of [Women in the Dunes](written by Kobo Abe) is a story about Men who was caught by women.
 She lives in Dune.
-Women forced to Men to rake out sand. such a sand as women, such a women as sand.
-She(sand) robbed his something, before he knows.
+Women forced to Men to rake out sand. such sand as women, such women as sand.
+She(sand) robbed his something before he knows.
 His mind which swung for a while is absorbed smoothly by the woman.
-He will penetrate routine work, and will discover the meaning of his life on dune, at the same time. ‘rake out sand’ is meanless. but I felt this is symbol about psyche of Japan. that's the generation of a meaning which takes place by a meaningless act, and pleasure of alive.
-Since it is man, something will be found out there (meaningless).
+He will penetrate routine work and will discover the meaning of his life on a dune, at the same time. ‘rake out sand’ is meanless. but I felt this is a symbol about the psyche of Japan. that's the generation of a meaning which takes place by a meaningless act, and pleasure of alive.
+Since it is the man, something will be found out there (meaningless).
 I wished to express this beauty.
 It dispels believing the importance of an act simultaneously.

 context & image

 Sisyphus, a figure of Greek mythology who was condemned to repeat forever the same meaningless task of pushing a boulder up a mountain, only to see it roll down again.
 The essay concludes, "The struggle itself [...] is enough to fill a man's heart.
 One must imagine Sisyphus happy."

 Quotation from the Cinema

 WOMEN IN THE DUNES (1964)

 An entomologist on vacation is trapped by local villagers into living with a woman whose life task is shoveling sand for them.